Understanding Audits: The 4 Types of Audit Reports

 Here are the four types of audit reports that are given by external auditors:

 An opinion rendered in a qualified audit report is similar to an unqualified opinion; however, the auditing body cannot express an unqualified opinion for several reasons.
-One reason could be that the company did not present its financial records in accordance with generally acceptable accounting principles (GAAP).
+One reason could be that the company did not present its financial records in accordance with GAAP.

 Auditors give a disclaimer when they are unable to express a definite opinion.
 This can be due to the lack of properly maintained financial records or the absence or insufficient support from the management.
 For instance, an auditor may not have had the opportunity to fulfill tasks that they deem to be crucial to the audit, such as observing operational procedures or reviewing particular procedures.

 When auditors issue an adverse opinion, it indicates that there has been a gross misstatement and, possibly, fraud, in the preparation of the company’s financial records.
 An adverse opinion shows that the company’s records have not been prepared in accordance with GAAP.
 Financial statements with adverse audit opinions are typically rejected by financial institutions or investors.

 Do you want to learn more about the steps you need to take to prepare for your first audit?
 Get help from reliable finance and accounting outsourcing experts.
 Read our ebook, Premier Finance and Accounting Solutions for CFOs and learn how D&V Philippines can upgrade your accounting function and help you meet your auditor's requirements.